aumfer/altered-logs/README.md

 # altered-logs

 This fully-functional MVP shows a microservice-based logging platform in a minimal functional style.
+Builds and deploys on Linux.

 The solution contains lambdas to capture and store in ElasticSearch
 - CloudWatch Logs